 How does the program work?

 Just sign-up and track your reading in your online log (or paper log, if you prefer).
-Then, come in and pick up your child’s prizes.
+For each milestone, come in and pick up your child’s prize.

 Thanks to Hudson Area Library Foundation and the Friends of the Hudson Area Public Library for their generous sponsorship of this program.